alexthedev/node-springboard/README.md

 This is a work on progress.
 I'll be adding more methods over time.

 This is my first foray into Node.
-Forgive the lack of tests, I'm one of "those" people.
+Forgive the lack of tests.

 Installing and Configuring
 --------------------------